Transhuman Space: Setting

 Political map of Earth in the Transhuman Space setting.

 People can "upload" by recording the simulation of their brains on computer disks.
 The emulated individual then becomes a ghost, an infomorph very easily confused with "sapient artificial intelligence".
 However, this technology has several problems as the solely available "brainpeeling" technique is fatal to the original biological lifeform being simulated, has a significant failure rate and the philosophical questions regarding personal identity remain equivocal.
 Any infomorph, regardless of its origin, can be plugged into a "cybershell" (robotic or cybernetic body), or a biological body, or "bioshell".
 Or, the individual can illegally make multiple "xoxes", or copies of themselves, and scatter them throughout the system, exponentially increasing the odds that at least one of them will live for centuries more, if not forever.

 This is also a time of space colonization.
 First, humanity (specifically China, followed by the United States and others) colonized Mars in a fashion resembling that outlined in the Mars Direct project.
 The Moon, Lagrangian points, inner planets and asteroids soon followed.
 In the late 21st century even some of Saturn's moons have been settled as a base for that planet's Helium-3 scooping operations.

 Economic map of Earth in the Transhuman Space setting.

 Transhuman Space's setting is neither utopia nor dystopia, however: several problems have arisen from these otherwise beneficial developments.
 The generation gap has become a chasm as lifespans increase.
 No longer do the elite fear death, and no longer can the young hope to replace them.
 While it seemed that outworld colonies would offer accommodation and work for those young ones, they are being replaced by genetically tailored bioroids and AI-powered cybershells.
 The concept of humanity is no longer clear in a world where even some animals speak of their rights and the dead haunt both cyberspace and reality (in form of infomorph-controlled bioshells or cybershells).

-And the wonders of high science are not universally shared — some countries merely struggle with informatization while others suffer from nanoplagues, defective drugs, implants and software tested on their populace.
-In some poor countries high-tech tyrants oppress their backward people.
-And in outer space all sort of modern crime thrives, barely suppressed by military forces.
+The wonders of high science are not universally shared — some countries merely struggle with informatization while others suffer from nanoplagues, defective drugs, and implants and software tested on their populace.
+In some poor countries, high-tech tyrants oppress their backward people.
+And in outer space, all sorts of modern crime thrive, barely suppressed by military forces.